kode4food/fate-lang/guide/functions.md

 Now, when mainLayout invokes `printItems()`, the bound list in `items` will be rendered.

 ### Piped Calls (|)
-A piped call is an operator where the left operand is passed as the sole argument to the right operand.
-The right operand must evaluate to a callable function.
+A piped call is an operator where the evaluated value of the left operand is passed as the sole argument to the right operand.
+The right operand must evaluate to a Callable.
 These calls can be chained from left to right, where the result of each call is passed into the next right-hand operand.

 ```ruby
 from array import join